 The PITC Guest Speaker program connects professional writers to schools and communities for a one-time visit to talk to students and community members personally about the life of a writer, answer questions, and read from their work.
 Visits can be in person or via Skype.

 PITC teaching artists collaborate closely with partner schools and community sites to develop a tailored curriculum that meets the needs of the participants.
-For schools, the program begins with a 1-2 day summer professional development session focused on integrating creative writing into core curriculum.
+For schools, the program begins with a professional development session focused on integrating creative writing into core curriculum.

-Participant work at schools and community sites is collected by the PITC teaching artist throughout the residency and published by PEN America Los Angeles in an anthology that combines work from all sites, one in fall and one in spring.
+Participant work at schools and community sites is collected by the PITC teaching artist throughout the residency and published by PEN America Los Angeles in a cumulative anthology.
 The anthology is presented at a final public reading for all participating schools and communities.
-The fall reading will be in December; the spring reading will be in May.

 PITC teaching artists sit down with the host teacher or community site leader at the beginning of the residency to create a schedule that works best.
 Classes usually last one to two hours.
 Fall classes end two weeks or more before the final reading date in December; spring classes end two weeks or more before the final reading date in May.

 If you are a teacher or work at a nonprofit or community center and would like to request a PITC Writer in Residence, please email the LA Programs Coordinator Natalie Green for more information at [email protected].

-For schools or sites that don’t have the capacity to host a 12-week residency but would like to have a professional writer talk to students and community members, PITC’s volunteer Guest Speakers will arrange a one-time visit.
-The chance to meet a writer in person can be thrilling, and also life-changing for students and other people who have never had the opportunity to think of writing as a possible path in life.
+For schools or sites that don’t have the capacity to host an 8-12 week residency but would like to have a professional writer talk to students and community members, PITC’s volunteer Guest Speakers will arrange a one-time visit.